FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 Our newsletter signup app will consist of two views:

-* User-facing landing page for people to enter their email address.
+* A user-facing landing page for people to enter their email address.
-* Internal-facing page with tabular display of signups and other metadata such as timestamp, referrer.
+* An internal-facing page with tabular display of signups and other metadata such as timestamp, referrer.

 ## Landing Page Template

 First we need a nice HTML page for the landing page.
-Meteor client-side templates consist of mustache ...

-This lives in file blah blah
+At the moment, Meteor only supports handlebars for templating.
+It's worth noting that everything must be specified in template tags - Meteor will render everything else immediately.
+This enforces thinking of your app as a series of _views_ rather than a series of pages.

+-- Code: App.html --

 ## Data Display Table

-For the internal-facing page with the tabular data, we need another HTML template.
-Meteor will update this for us in realtime as signups are submitted.

-This lives in file blah blah
+As you can see above, both the signup pane and the data display are defined within template tags.
+The data display table is simply a handlebars table

 ## Static Resources